tarot0410/SECANT/README.md

     numCluster = [1,2,2,3]
     K = sum(numCluster)

 Here, 1 in numCluster stands for 1 cluster for confident cell type 0, 2 for 2 clusters for type 1 and 2, and 3 for 3 clusters for type 3.
+Therefore, the total number of clusters is 8.

 Now run SECANT

     device = get_device() # use GPU if available
-    outLbl, conMtxFinal0, tauVecFinal0, muMtxFinal0, cov3DFinal0, loglikFinal0 = runOne1(data0, numCluster, K, cls_np_0, uncertain = True, learning_rate=0.01, nIter=100, init_seed = 1)
+    outLbl, conMtxFinal0, tauVecFinal0, muMtxFinal0, cov3DFinal0, loglikFinal0 = SECANT_CITE(data0, numCluster, K, cls_np_0, uncertain = True, learning_rate=0.01, nIter=100, init_seed = 1)

 Compute ARI and AMI for clustering performance: